-Recent update to KEF HTS3001C which is actually going against the OB theme.
-However, the units are 'baffle-less' and the chassis are totally inert.
-They are also very efficient @ 90db and go loud with few watts.
-They employ a version of the famous UniQ driver and are a 3-way unit.
+Recent update from KEF HTS3001C to Klipsch RP500M, a reflex port boxed speaker.
+Oh dear....in for a penny!
+But actually, they are very impressive used in this context with woofer assistance.
+They are also very efficient @ 93db and go loud with few watts.
+They employ a titanium tweeter with Tractrix horn, and an alloy 5" mid/woofer.
 Still partnered with a pair of reversed Dayton UM18 woofers (updated from 15").
 Reversing the woofers adds directivity and reduces room modes.

 The 18's allow me to play at greater volume without frying coils.